fernandezdaniel/Spearmint/README.md

 Spearmint is under an **Academic and Non-Commercial Research Use License**.
 Before using spearmint please be aware of the [license](LICENSE.md).
 If you do not qualify to use spearmint you can ask to obtain a license as detailed in the [license](LICENSE.md) or you can use the older open source code version (which is somewhat outdated) at https://github.com/JasperSnoek/spearmint.

 ## IMPORTANT: You are off the main branch!
-This is the PESMOC, Integer-Categorical and Case Conditional branch.
-This branch contains the Predictive Entropy Search for Multiobjective Optimization for Constraints and Dealing with Integer and Categorical Valued Variables in Bayesian Optimization.
+This is the MESMOC branch.
+Thus, this branch contains the Max-value Entropy Search for Multiobjective Optimization for Constraints.
+Since this branch is a fork of https://github.com/EduardoGarrido90/Spearmint branch, it also include PESMOC, Integer-Categorical and Case Conditional.

-####Relevant Publications
+#### Relevant Publications

 Spearmint implements a combination of the algorithms detailed in the following publications: